Infinitely transitive actions on real affine suspensions: Affine modifications and lifts of automorphisms

-We denote by $G_v$ (resp. $G_u$) the subgroup of $\SAut(X)$ generated by one-parameter subgroup lifted from $Y\times \Spec\RR[v]$ (resp. $Y\times \Spec\RR[u]$).
+We denote by $G_v$ (resp. $G_u$) the subgroup of $\SAut(X)$ generated by one-parameter subgroup lifted from $Y\times \Spec\Real[v]$ (resp. $Y\times \Spec\Real[u]$).
 Recall the following. \begin{lemma} \cite[Lemma~3.2]{AKZ} Let $Y$ be an affine variety over a field of characteristic $0$ and $X$ be a suspension of $Y$.
-Then the restriction $\pi \colon X\subset Y\times\AA^2\to Y$ of the canonical projection satisfies $ \pi (X_{\reg}) = Y_{\reg} $. \end{lemma}
+Then the restriction $\pi \colon X\subset Y\times\Affspace^2\to Y$ of the canonical projection satisfies $ \pi (X_{\reg}) = Y_{\reg} $. \end{lemma}

 We denote by $Y_{\reg}=Y^1\sqcup\ldots\sqcup Y^s$ the decomposition of $Y_{\reg}$ into connected components.
-If $f$ is not surjective, then the suspension over a connected component $Y^i$ of $Y_{\reg}$ is either connected or consists of two components: if $f|_{Y^i}$ does not attain zero, $u$ and $v$ neither attain zero, but can be either both negative, either both positive.
+If $f$ is not surjective, then the suspension over a connected component~$Y^i$ of $Y_{\reg}$ is either connected or consists of two components: if $f|_{Y^i}$ does not attain zero, it may be assumed positive, $u$ and $v$ neither attain zero, but can be either both negative, or both positive.

-For every $c\in\RR$ the hyperplane section $\{v=c\}\subset X$ will be denoted by $V_c$.
+For every $c\in\Real$ the hyperplane section $\{v=c\}\subset X$ will be denoted by $V_c$.
 We denote by~$v(P)$ the $v$-coordinate of a point $P\in X$.

-Given $k$ distinct constants $c_1,\ldots,c_k\in\RR\setminus \{0\}$, we let $\Stab^v_{c_1\ldots c_k}$ be the subgroup of $G_v$ fixing pointwise the hypersurfaces $V_{c_s}\subseteq X$, $s=1,\ldots, k$.
-Observe that, as a subgroup of~$G_v$, the group $\Stab^v_{c_1\ldots c_k}$ stabilizes all the levels $V_c$ of the function $v\in \RR[X]^{G_v}$.
-Likewise, let $\Stab^u_{c_1\ldots c_k}\subset G_u$ be the subgroup of maps inducing the identity on the levels $U_{c_s}$ of the function $u\in \RR[X]^{G_u}$.
+Given $k$ distinct constants $c_1,\ldots,c_k\in\Real\setminus \{0\}$, we let $\Stab^v_{c_1\ldots c_k}$ be the subgroup of $G_v$ fixing pointwise the hypersurfaces $V_{c_s}\subseteq X$, $s=1,\ldots, k$.
+Observe that, as a subgroup of~$G_v$, the group $\Stab^v_{c_1\ldots c_k}$ stabilizes all the levels $V_c$ of the function $v\in \Real[X]^{G_v}$.
+Likewise, let $\Stab^u_{c_1\ldots c_k}\subset G_u$ be the subgroup of maps inducing the identity on the levels $U_{c_s}$ of the function $u\in \Real[X]^{G_u}$.

-\begin{lemma} If the action of $\SAut(Y)$ on $Y_{\reg}$ is infinitely transitive on each connected component, then for every distinct values $c_0,c_1,\ldots,c_k\in\RR\setminus \{0\}$, the group $\Stab^v_{c_1\ldots c_k}$ acts infinitely transitively on each connected component of $V_{c_0}\cap X_{\reg}$.
+\begin{lemma} If the action of $\SAut(Y)$ on $Y_{\reg}$ is infinitely transitive on each connected component, then for every distinct values $c_0,c_1,\ldots,c_k\in\Real\setminus \{0\}$, the group $\Stab^v_{c_1\ldots c_k}$ acts infinitely transitively on each connected component of $V_{c_0}\cap X_{\reg}$.
 The same is true for the action of $\Stab^u_{c_1\ldots c_k}$ on~$U_{c_0}\cap X_{\reg}$. \end{lemma}